open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

 Once attached you should see traces into your [Datadog APM](https://app.datadoghq.com/apm/search).

 :heavy_exclamation_mark: **Warning:** This library is currently at Alpha stage.
-This means that even if we rigorusosly tested instrumentations you may experience strange behaviors depending on your running environment.
+This means that even if we rigorously tested instrumentations you may experience strange behaviors depending on your running environment.
 It must evolve quickly though.
 For any help please contact [support@datadoghq.com](mailto:support@datadoghq.com).

 ## Quick start